unclecheese/Mappable/README.md

     ['MapExtension', 'MapLayersExtension']
 ```

-Do a /dev/build to update your database with the map layers relationship.
+Execute a /dev/build to update your database with the map layers relationship.

 When you add a new page of type PageWithMapAndLayers, there is now an extra tab called 'Map Layers'.
 Each layer consists of a human readable name and a file attachment, which in this case have to be KML files.
 Templating is the same as before, the $BasicMap method takes account of layers when rendering a map.

 ##Gotchas
-Note that by default, one cannot upload KML files to the assets area, as .gpx and .kml files are blocked by default.
-Add them to /assets/.htacces.
-I've create a pull request to fix this, https://github.com/silverstripe/silverstripe-installer/pull/56

-Also note you will not be able to see map layers in your dev environment, as the KML file URL needs to be publicly visible.
+Note you will not be able to see map layers in your dev environment, as the KML file URL needs to be publicly visible in order that Google's servers can

 #Adding Lines to Maps
 A line can be added to a map with the following API call: